tOmoness/.net-sdk/README.md

 # wp-api-client

-This codebase contains the **Nokia Music C# API**.
+This codebase contains the **Nokia Music C# SDK**.

 ##Overview
-The **Nokia Music C# API** lets you easily integrate your Windows Phone with [Nokia Music on Nokia Lumia phones](http://www.nokia.com/global/apps/nokia/music/) or your Windows 8 applicaton with [Nokia Music on Windows 8](http://apps.microsoft.com/windows/en-gb/app/nokia-music/4e9de0ba-ed72-4ffc-866d-cf964def6ddf).
+The **Nokia Music C# SDK** lets you easily integrate your Windows Phone with [Nokia Music on Nokia Lumia phones](http://nokia.ly/musicapp) or your Windows 8 applicaton with [Nokia Music on Windows 8](http://nokia.ly/musicappwin8).
 The API offers two levels of integration; the simplest and quickest to get going is to use the high-level Launcher Tasks, with more advanced integration available to perform searches and get recommendations within your app.

 ##License
-The **Nokia Music C# API** is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/nokia-entertainment/wp-api-client/master/LICENSE.txt>.
+The **Nokia Music C# SDK** is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/nokia-entertainment/wp-api-client/master/LICENSE.txt>.

 ##Usage